happyleavesaoc/aoc-enhanced-rms/README.md

 ```
 import "path/to/file.erms"
 ```
 Importing an .erms file will merge variables in the file at the specified path into the current file.
-There must not be any conflicting variable names.
+If there is a conflicting variable name, the last assignment takes precedence.
+A file can be imported more than once.
 An imported file will not affect the compiler output unless the variables it contains are referenced.

 #### Info
 ```